 Who This Actually Matters For (And Who Can Ignore It)

-If you trade only occasionally, crypto trading fees rarely grow into a real concern.
+If you trade only once in a while, crypto trading fees rarely grow into a real concern.

 The shift happens when trading becomes consistent.
-Each fee still looks small and easy to ignore, but repeated over time, what feels fine in the moment can slowly add up to hundreds or even thousands without you ever noticing.
+Each fee still looks small and easy to ignore.
+But repeated over time, what feels fine in the moment can slowly add up.
+Before you know it, it can reach hundreds or even thousands without you noticing.

 That is exactly what happened to me.
 After hundreds of trades, each around $5,000, I saved roughly $1,250 by moving to a lower fee exchange.
-If you trade as I did and have not checked your total crypto fees, hundreds or even thousands could be leaving your account every month while everything still feels normal.
+If you trade as I did and have not checked your fees, you could be losing hundreds or even thousands every month.

 You will not notice it trade by trade.
 You notice it only when you step back and look at the total.

-When the fees you are paying no longer match how you trade, the simplest move can make the biggest difference.
+When the fees you’re paying no longer match how you trade, the simplest move can make the biggest difference.

 Additional Resources: